Executive Headshots: How Match Production Delivers Corporate Portraits in NYC

 If you’re looking for an executive headshot photographer in New York City, you’re usually not hunting for “a nice picture” or a random picture that happens to look good.
 You’re protecting first impressions on company websites, LinkedIn, hiring pages, and investor updates—often on a timeline that makes zero sense on paper.
 Your outward appearance becomes a business asset before you ever shake hands, and a good first impression starts with a modern, credible headshot.
+Investing in executive headshots helps your outward appearance as a company reflect your internal strength and commitment to your clients and stakeholders.

 This guide breaks down how Match Production runs executive headshots in a corporate setting (and in our Times Square studio), what to expect from an executive headshot photo shoot, and how we keep executive headshots consistent across an entire leadership team—even when new executives join mid-year.